AmpereBEEP/RadioFurnitureFixed/README.md

 **⚠️ WARNING:** This mod uses a [live, community-driven database of radio stations](https://www.radio-browser.info/).
 I am not responsible for the entries, nor the content found on the radio stations themselves.

-## Update Changelog

-### V1.0.1
-Updated the readme to fix the incorrectly listed purchase price in the shop and improve the wording of the description to better reflect what the mod does.

 ## Credits/Licensing

 This mod uses the [RadioBrowser API](https://www.radio-browser.info/), an amazing community-driven resource for finding internet radio stations.